Reporting on climate change

 Watch ICAEW’s video to learn more about the effect of climate change on business and how this might impact the preparation of the financial statements.
 The video ‘Financial Statement Impact’ is one of ten short videos on climate change, produced in collaboration with Deloitte.

-These matters are also explored in the IASB’s article IFRS standards and climate-related disclosures.
+These matters are also explored in the faculty’s article on reporting climate change under FRS 102 and the IASB’s article IFRS standards and climate-related disclosures.
 Although the article is written from an IFRS perspective, many of the points are equally valid to accounts prepared under UK GAAP.

 There are numerous voluntary frameworks on climate reporting.
-The most prominent of these initiatives is the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD) (see below).
+The most prominent of these initiatives is the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD).